Lowland Amazonia Rainforest Specialties

 The Diverse Peruvian Amazon

-Day 4: Tres Chimbadas is thirty minutes by boat and forty five minutes walking from Posada Amazonas.
-Once there you will paddle around the lake in a catamaran, searching for the resident family of nine giant river otters (seen by 60% of our lake visitors) and other lakeside wildlife such as caiman, Hoatzin and Horned Screamers.
+He defined as “obligate bamboo users” those specialists entirely restricted to living in bamboo habitats – we will visit this habitat at the lodge but also one day we’ll visit Tres Chimbadas 20 minutes by boat from the lodge.
+Once there you will paddle around the lake in a catamaran, searching for the resident family of nine Giant River Otters (seen by 60% of our lake visitors) and other lakeside wildlife such as caiman, Hoatzin and Horned Screamers, Pale-eyed Blackbird, Black-billed Seed-Finch, Purus Jacamar, Amazonian Streaked Antwren, Silvered and Band-tailed Antbird’s.
 But first, leaving lake side birding behind, we will focus on bamboo specialists.
 We will look for the endemic White-cheeked Tody Tyrant, Peruvian Recurvebill, Red-billed Scythebill, Rufous-headed Woodpecker, Rufous-breasted Piculet, Brown-rumped Foliage Gleaner, Large- headed Flatbill, Dusky- tailed Flatbill, Dusky-cheeked Foliage-gleaner, Flammulated Bamboo-tyrant, Dot- winged and Ornate Antwren, White-lined Antbird, Rufous capped Nunlet, Pheasant Cuckoo and Striped Cuckoo.
-Later we head upriver.
-During the first three hours of the boat ride, as we enter the Tambopata National Reserve, we will focus on recapping and listing.
-Then the fun begins and it lasts for three more hours!
-Numerous egrets, Capped Heron, Cocoi Heron, Large and Yellow-billed Tern, Black Skimmer, Horned Screamer, Razor-billed Curassow, Blue-throated Piping Guan and Orinoco Goose and during the dry season months, migrant shorebirds, are all possibilities on this of the trip.
-Every now and then Macaws, Toucans and raptors will be spotted.
-After dinner scientists will provide an in depth look at the biology of macaws, their feeding habits, the theories for clay lick use, their breeding and feeding ecology, population fluctuations and the threats to their conservation.
-Overnight at Tambopata Research Center.
-B:L:D

-Day 10: We retrace our river and road journey back to Puerto Maldonado and catch the flight to Lima and connecting international flights (or to Cusco if desired) Depending on airline schedules, this may require dawn departures.
-B
+Day 9: We retrace our river and road journey back to Puerto Maldonado and catch the flight to Lima and connecting international flights (or to Cusco if desired)

-Does not include air Lima - Cusco & Puerto Maldonado – Lima but we will purchase these on request – the price depends on when we get your full name, deposit and passport numbers – you can check current prices at www.LAN.com
+Does not include air Lima - Puerto Maldonado – Lima but we will purchase these on request.
+The price depends on when we get your full name, deposit and passport numbers – you can check current prices at www.LATAM.com